Precision Control in Radial Forging for Modern Metallurgy

 Throughput and cost efficiency are closely tied to this level of control.
 When deformation is optimised and variability reduced, production speeds increase significantly while maintaining quality.
 This translates into fewer machines required for the same output, lower operating costs and reduced energy consumption.
 Integration with broader production environments further enhances performance, allowing forging systems to connect with manufacturing execution and enterprise systems, enabling data-driven optimisation and predictive maintenance over long machine lifecycles.

 GFM represents a benchmark in this field by centring its approach on precise control of deformation through a hydro-mechanical system and a deeply integrated process, tooling and controls ecosystem.
-Its machines apply coordinated multi-directional forging with specialised motion strategies such as hammer-shift forging, stroke skipping and related process features that limit contact time and promote more uniform strain distribution, resulting in consistent internal structures and reduced porosity.
+Its machines apply coordinated multi-directional forging with specialised motion strategies such as hammer pair offset forging, stroke skipping and related process features that limit contact time and promote more uniform strain distribution, resulting in consistent internal structures and reduced porosity.
 Its real-time CNC control architecture enables sub-millisecond responsiveness, with an internal cycle time of 0.5 ms, supporting stable, repeatable production under varying conditions.
 Combined with in-house tooling expertise, BarForge CAM-based process generation, FemForge simulation support and integration into full-production environments through OPC UA, MES and ERP connectivity, it delivers significantly higher throughput, lower operating costs and sustained quality over decades of operation.

 More in News